nosqlbench/nosqlbench/adapter-http/src/main/resources/http.md

 - **ok-body** - An optional regex pattern which will be applied to the body to verify that it is a valid response.
 If this is not provided, then content bodies are read, but any content is considered valid.
+- **result-type** - If provided, you can specify `none`, `string`, or `json_element`.
+  By default, this is set to `none` and the http op will not produce a result type.
+  If you use string, then the raw body is returned, and if you use json_element, then the body is presumed to be valid JSON, and it is parsed and returned as a JsonElement.

 Any other statement parameter which is capitalized is taken as a request header.
 If additional fields are provided which are not included in the